mspiekermann/eclipse-edc.github.io/content/en/documentation/for-adopters/control-plane/policy-engine/_index.md

 }
 ```

-In the above scenario, the provider EDC's policy engine should verify a partner credential when a request is made to initiate a contract negotiation.
-The business partner rule must be bound to the *contract negotiation scope* since policy rules are only evaluated for each scope they are bound to.
-However, validating a business partner credential may not be needed when data is provisioned if it has already been checked when starting a transfer process.
-To avoid an unnecessary check, do not bind the business partner rule to the *provision scope*.
-This will result in the rule being filtered and ignored during policy evaluation for that scope.
+In the above scenario, the provider EDC's policy engine should verify a partner credential when a request is made to
+initiate a contract negotiation.
+The business partner rule must be bound to the *contract negotiation scope* since
+policy rules are only evaluated for each scope they are bound to.
+However, validating a business partner credential
+may not be needed when data is provisioned if it has already been checked when starting a transfer process.
+To avoid an
+unnecessary check, do not bind the business partner rule to the *provision scope*.
+This will result in the rule being
+filtered and ignored during policy evaluation for that scope.

 The relationship between scopes, rules, and functions is shown in the following diagram:

 ![Policy Scopes](policy-scopes.svg)

 Rules are bound to scopes, and unbound rules are filtered when the policy engine evaluates a particular scope.
+Scopes
-Functions are bound to rules *for a particular scope*.
-This means that separate functions can be associated with the same rule in different scopes.
-Furthermore, scopes are hierarchical and denoted with a `DOT` notation.
+are bound to contexts, and functions are bound to rules *for a particular scope/context*.
+This means that separate
+functions can be associated with the same rule in different scopes.
+Furthermore, both scopes and contexts are hierarchical
+and denoted with a `DOT` notation.
 A rule bound to a parent context will be evaluated in child scopes.

 ### Designing for Optimal Policy Performance

-Be careful when implementing policy functions, particularly those bound to the catalog request scope (`request.catalog`), which may involve evaluating a large set of policies in the course of a synchronous request.
-Policy functions should be efficient and avoid unnecessary remote communication.
-When a policy function makes a database call or invokes a back-office system (e.g., for a security check), consider introducing a caching layer to improve performance if testing indicates the function may be a bottleneck.
-This is less of a concern for policy scopes associated with asynchronous requests where latency is generally not an issue.
+Be careful when implementing policy functions, particularly those bound to the catalog request scope (`request.catalog`),
+which may involve evaluating a large set of policies in the course of a synchronous request.
+Policy functions should be
+efficient and avoid unnecessary remote communication.
+When a policy function makes a database call or invokes a
+back-office system (e.g., for a security check), consider introducing a caching layer to improve performance if testing
+indicates the function may be a bottleneck.
+This is less of a concern for policy scopes associated with asynchronous
+requests where latency is generally not an issue.

 ## In Force Policy

 The InForce is an interoperable policy for specifying in force periods for contract agreements.
-An in force
+An in force period can
-period can be defined as a __duration__ or a __fixed date__.
+be defined as a __duration__ or a __fixed date__.
 All dates must be expressed as UTC.

 ### Duration